FreBio/komics/README.md

 ### Introduction
-komics is a python3.7 package that aids in the assembly and circularization of mitochondrial genomes in trypanosomatids (Van den Broeck et al. 2019).
+KOMICS is a python3.7 package that aids in the assembly and circularization of mitochondrial genomes in trypanosomatids (Van den Broeck et al. 2019).
 The input is reads in FASTQ format, and the output is maxicircle and circularized minicircles in FASTA format.

-komics is described in detail here:
-__Ecological divergence and hybridization of Neotropical Leishmania parasites__ Van den Broeck et al. BIORXIV 2019 doi: [10.1101/824912](https://www.biorxiv.org/content/10.1101/824912v1)

 Please report any issues or questions to fvandenbroeckATitg.be